 Inevitably, and for anyone who has an 8-year-old, whenever the Wife eats fast, and in large quantities (for her!), her stomach hurts.
 I really have to emphasize the quantity part because this main point of the post and in reality, this woman barely eats anything LOL – look at her site…that is actually her in the pic she is tiny.

 Well, her utility (read satisfaction) with each subsequent slice was less than the previous slice.
 Read the sentence again, her utility with each subsequent slice was less than the previous slice.
 LIGHT BULB!
 That is it…that is the Law of Diminishing Marginal Utility.

 Law of Diminishing Marginal Utility and Debt Repayment

 You should be thinking, “well My Journey thanks for the Economics 101 lesson, but what does this have to do with debt repayment?”
 Well, the answer is simple yet complex,

 The Law of Diminishing Marginal Utility doesn’t Apply to Debt Repayment

 Woah, am I going against Economic Doctrine?
 I might be, which is why this may just be the tip of the iceberg for this topic.
-Lets took a look at the graph I found on Wikipedia – It clearly shows that while the quantity of a good or service increases the less utility I get out of that last unit supplied (there is a separate theory that says eventually the total utility not just marginal will go down too – ignore that)
+Let’s take a look at the graph I found on Wikipedia – It clearly shows that while the quantity of a good or service increases the less utility I get out of that last unit supplied (there is a separate theory that says eventually the total utility is not just marginal will go down too – ignore that)

-Give me some feedback, whether academic or not, I know this isn’t your normal post you find here or other personal finance blogs but I need to know if I am going crazy!
+Give me some feedback, whether academic or not, I know this isn’t your typical post you find here or on other personal finance blogs but I need to see if I am going crazy!